Will Zalatoris: 2023–2025: Back surgeries

+2026–present

+In January 2026, Zalatoris made his return on the PGA Tour at the American Express, where he finished in a tie for 18th place.
+He stated that his previous back surgery involved a disc replacement and said he was now playing pain free.
+Zalatoris withdrew from the Cognizant Classic in February due to an ankle injury.
+Following a first-round 67 at the Valero Texas Open in April, he said of the ankle injury: "It's all related to the back.
+It was basically the nerve that, the sciatic nerve going down — basically from the ankle down I couldn’t feel anything."
+In May 2026, Zalatoris was sidelined due to a partial tear of the hip labrum.

 Personal life

 At the 2018 Pebble Beach Pro-Am, Zalatoris played alongside former NFL quarterback Tony Romo.
 Both Zalatoris and Romo are members of Maridoe Golf Club, located outside of Dallas, and regularly play golf together.
 Zalatoris said in 2021 that Romo has "been a big brother to me".

 Zalatoris met his wife Caitlin Sellers while at Wake Forest University.
 They became engaged in 2021, and married in 2022.

 During the recovery from his back surgery in 2023, Zalatoris returned to complete his psychology degree at Wake Forest University.
 He had a couple of elective courses remaining when he left a semester early during his senior year in 2017.

 In popular culture

 During and after the 2021 Masters Tournament, actor Adam Sandler and others on social media brought attention to Zalatoris's resemblance to the young mistreated unnamed caddy in Happy Gilmore portrayed by Jared Van Snellenberg.
 Zalatoris subsequently appeared in the film's 2025 sequel as a fictionalized version of himself, depicted as the same young caddy from the original film who now plays golf professionally while resenting Happy for his previous mistreatment.